 He doesn’t mind if you go to church, as long as you don’t get “religious.”
 Don’t listen to those who speak God’s Word.
 They speak lies, he says.
 The message is outdated.
 It’s not for today.
 He tells you it’s okay to go to church sometimes, as long as your church time doesn’t conflict with other events.
 You must not go very far, he says.

-I’m familiar with these lies, as the enemy throws them at me quite often.
-But just as God willed Moses to lead his chosen people out of Egypt, He wills us to leave the burden of slavery to sin and follow Him, as Peter and the other disciples did when they recognized Jesus as Messiah, the one about whom Moses had written.
+I’m familiar with these lies, as the enemy spits them at me quite often.
+But just as God willed Moses to lead his chosen people out of Egypt, He wills us to leave the burden of slavery to sin and to follow Him, just as Peter and the other disciples did when they recognized Jesus as Messiah, the one about whom Moses had written.
 Once we belong to Him, He offers us abundant life.
-The enemy doesn’t want abundant life for us, so we mustn’t listen to his lies any longer.
+The enemy doesn’t want that abundant life for us; he doesn’t want us to go that far.
 He tricks us into thinking we’re just fine with a little bit of Jesus.

 Exodus 5:9

 John 1: 35-51

 John 10:10